-A spicy vodka cocktail, this hot sauce cocktail can pack a punch!
+One of our favorites spicy cocktails, this hot sauce cocktail can pack a punch!

 With winter setting in on us, we can look forward to some great deals on fresh citrus that help brighten the cold nights ahead.
 With a bunch of fresh limes teasing us on the counter and a frosty night on the agenda, we needed a cocktail!
 We wanted to make a drink that would help us warm up the night a bit.
 Our friends are fans of spicy food so we wanted to find a drink that would bring a little heat to the party, so we came up with the Hittin’ the Sauce.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 This summer we found a great local company, Crazy Gringa Hot Sauce, and they make some fantastic hot sauces that have found their way into our cuisine in all kinds of different ways.
 We are passionate about using local vendors, especially when they are great folks like Mary Current.
 Crazy Gringa makes their standard sauces which are fantastic, but we really get excited about their special small batch hot sauces.

 The small batch sauces are limited run sauces made from peppers raised in local gardens.
 They are made into special sauces that might be seasonal like the Peach Datil Pepper sauce, (used in an awesome Peach Margarita) or a nice Raspberry Cayenne sauce (we used to make an awesome pizza!)

 When Mary showed us her next small batch creation, a Fresno Pepper Hot Sauce that was bold and spicy and almost as loud as its bright red color, We had to add to our collection of Crazy Gringa sauces, especially when we found out it was similar that famous sauce with the rooster on the bottle!